ImVidyaSagar/FakeNews/README.md

 C:\Users\DataFlair>jupyter lab

 You’ll see a new browser window open up; create a new console and use it to run your code.
 To run multiple lines of code at once, press Shift+Enter.

+Summary:-
+We took a political dataset, implemented a TfidfVectorizer, initialized a PassiveAggressiveClassifier, and fit our model.
+We ended up obtaining an accuracy of 92.82% in magnitude.